dwchiang/nginx-php-fpm/docs/Maintenance.md

 # Step 4: Update Build Scripts

 - Type A (local): `build.sh` is using `pushtodockerhub` as build command.
-    - It's designed to run on local machine and push into Docker Hub.
+    - It's designed to run on **local machine** and push into Docker Hub.

 ```
 vim build.sh
 ```

 - Type B (GitHubActions): `buildOnGitHubActions.sh` is using `buildongithubactions` as build command.
-    - It's designed to run on local machine and push into Docker Hub.
+    - It's designed to run on **GitHub Actions** and push into Docker Hub.

 ```
 vim buildOnGitHubActions.sh